Student Conduct and Civility

 1. Academic Dishonesty

 a.
 Academic Integrity: It is the expectation of the College that students maintain absolute integrity and high standards of individual honor in their academic work.
 Conduct that violates the standards of academic honesty and integrity and is subject to disciplinary action may include, but is not limited to, cheating, fabrication and falsification, plagiarism, abuse of academic materials, installation of a computer virus, and complicity in academic dishonesty.
 Any student who violates the Central Piedmont Code of Student Academic Integrity is subject to academic disciplinary action.
-Such action may include, but is not limited to, entry of the incident in the records of the Office of the Dean of Student Life and Service-Learning, reduced grades, and dismissal from College classes, programs, and activities.
+Such action may include, but is not limited to, entry of the incident in the records of the Office of the Vice President for Student Affairs, reduced grades, and dismissal from College classes, programs, and activities.
 (Also visit Policy 7.10: Code of Student Academic Integrity/Student Academic Integrity.)

 b.
 Network files: Central Piedmont network files are provided to Students for academic work.
 These files are not private and are subject to review for compliance with the College's acceptable use policy for technology (Policy 6.20: Use of Central Piedmont Community College's Information Technology), the Digital Millennium Copyright Act of 1998, and general copyright law.